 After leaving New York City in 1971, she and Robert Mangold moved first to the Catskill Mountains and then to the Hudson River Valley.
 It was there that Plimack Mangold began painting landscapes, allowing three-dimensional space to become the pure goal of her work.
 Though in method and spirit her art is traditional, heir to that of nineteenth-century painters, the fact that she came into her own at a time when abstract expressionism was occupying much of the attention of the international art world instilled her approach with a very modern intellectual rigor.
 It is this seeming paradox that makes her landscapes so powerful.
 “Plimack Mangold’s intention is not either/or,” Kathan Brown wrote in her 1999 book Why Draw a Landscape?
 “She can intend to investigate painting as a process, and she can also intend to observe the trees.
 In pursuing these two approaches simultaneously, she has hit on a way of painting that is distinctly hers.”

 Sylvia Plimack Mangold is represented by Alexander and Bonin in New York and by Annemarie Verna Gallery in Zurich, Switzerland.
 Her work is the collections of more than fifteen American museums, including the Whitney Museum of American Art and the Museum of Modern Art in New York, the Walker Art Center in Minneapolis, and the Yale University Art Gallery in New Haven, Connecticut.
-In 1993 a retrospective of her works on paper traveled to six university art museums.

 -Rachel Lyon, Crown Point Press